 Too much focus on self-promotion over engagement

 Of all answers provided by our Twitter followers, this was the most common.
-People are very frustrated by brands that treat social media as a broadcasting channel, rather than an engagement tool—essentially removing the social aspect of social media.
+People are frustrated by brands that treat social media as a firehose for one-way promotional material rather than two way conversation—essentially removing the “social” aspect of social media.

-Social media has the power to unite you and your consumers for personal interactions.
-To not capitalize on this isn’t just a waste, it’s actually damaging to your business.
-The users that follow you on social media are expecting this type of engagement, and when all they get is your latest mass-produced sales pitch, you’re going to end up building negative sentiment around your brand.
+Social media has the power to connect you with your followers for personal interactions.
+To miss out on this isn’t just a waste, it’s actually damaging to your business.
+The users who follow you on social media are expecting this type of engagement, and when all they get is your latest sales pitch, you’re going to end up building negative sentiment around your brand.

-On top of that, on social media only the best content survives.
-By creating content that focuses on your brand, and your brand alone, you’re actually wasting your efforts.
-This content won’t get shared, go far or make an impact.
-Creating content that is shareable, memorable, and provides followers with some sort of value, is the way to succeed on social while not annoying your followers.
+On social media only the best content survives.
+By only creating content that focuses on your brand, and your brand alone, you’re wasting your efforts and missing opportunities to engage and delight.
+This content won’t get shared or make an impact.
+Creating content that is shareable, memorable, and provides followers with some sort of value is the way to succeed on social while not annoying your audience.

 So how do you avoid all of these risks and use trends in the right way?
 Here are a few rules to follow.

-First, stick to your brand voice.
-Don’t ditch your typical tone and feel in order to fit in.
-Instead, choose trends and references that will interest your audience while allowing you to be yourself.
+Remember, stick to your brand voice.
+Don’t ditch your normal tone in order to fit in.
+Instead, choose trends and references that will interest your audience and apply to your product.

 Silence, especially in response to critical comments

-Don’t ignore your users, especially when they’re being critical of your brand.
-Social media gives you the chance to gain control of a situation, and being silent is not the right way to handle it.
-Address concerns to the best of your ability, apologize if necessary, and move on.
+Don’t ignore your users—especially when they’re being critical of your brand.
+Social media gives you the chance to gain control of a situation, and being silent isn’t the right way to handle it.
+Address concerns to the best of your ability, apologize if necessary, escalate if required, and move on.

-Never, ever, delete a reasonable complaint on your Facebook wall or other social property.
+We’ve said it before, but it bears repeating: never, ever, delete a reasonable complaint on one of your social properties.
 This is a sure-fire way to create bad buzz around your brand and hurt your reputation.
 When you respond, regardless of the issue at hand, at least people know that you’re listening.

-Silence, in general, is a bad approach on social media.
-People follow you for a reason, and it isn’t for that Tweet you send once every three weeks.
+In fact, silence is a bad approach on social media all around—not just in the face of criticism.
+People follow you for a reason, and it sure isn’t for that one tweet you publish every three weeks.
 You should be posting on a consistent schedule, even if it means curating content from other sources.

 Either way, make sure people’s questions get answered and concerns get addressed.
-Whether you like it or not, social media is only growing as a customer service channel.
-Ignoring that rise will come at the expense of your online reputation.
+Ignoring them will put your reputation at risk.